All Star Batman & Robin, the Boy Wonder: Unproduced sequel

 After the series encountered a hiatus of nearly two years, DC Comics announced in April 2010 that Miller and Lee would return to the series in 2011.
 Instead of falling under the "All Star" imprint, the series was to be re-branded as Dark Knight: Boy Wonder, and would run for six issues, completing the story Miller originally intended to tell.
-As of 2025, however, this series has yet to be published.
+As of 2026, the series has yet to be published.